Topological insulator: Bismuth-based topological insulators

+Lattice mismatch of different substrates

 Identification

 The first step of topological insulators identification takes place right after synthesis, meaning without breaking the vacuum and moving the sample to an atmosphere.
 That could be done by using angle-resolved photoemission spectroscopy (ARPES) or scanning tunneling microscopy (STM) techniques.
 Further measurements includes structural and chemical probes such as X-ray diffraction and energy-dispersive spectroscopy but depending on the sample quality, the lack of sensitivity could remain.
 Transport measurements cannot uniquely pinpoint the $\mathbb{Z}_2$ topology by definition of the state.

 Classification

 Bloch's theorem allows a full characterization of the wave propagation properties of a material by assigning a matrix to each wave vector in the Brillouin zone.

 Mathematically, this assignment creates a vector bundle.
 Different materials will have different wave propagation properties, and thus different vector bundles.
 If we consider all insulators (materials with a band gap), this creates a space of vector bundles.
 It is the topology of this space (modulo trivial bands) from which the "topology" in topological insulators arises.

 Specifically, the number of connected components of the space indicates how many different "islands" of insulators exist amongst the metallic states.
 Insulators in the connected component containing the vacuum state are identified as "trivial", and all other insulators as "topological".
 The connected component in which an insulator lies can be identified with a number, referred to as a "topological invariant".

 This space can be restricted under the presence of symmetries, changing the resulting topology.
 Although unitary symmetries are usually significant in quantum mechanics, they have no effect on the topology here.
 Instead, the three symmetries typically considered are time-reversal symmetry, particle-hole symmetry, and chiral symmetry (also called sublattice symmetry).
 Mathematically, these are represented as, respectively: an anti-unitary operator which commutes with the Hamiltonian; an anti-unitary operator which anti-commutes with the Hamiltonian; and a unitary operator which anti-commutes with the Hamiltonian.
 All combinations of the three together with each spatial dimension result in the so-called periodic table of topological insulators.